GSA/cto-website/_guides/visibility_and_status.md

   - Project Managers
 ---

+As organizations and teams work towards becoming more Agile, the nature of communication must change.
+Information should be readily available and visible.

 ### How are visibility and status communicated differently?
 Visibility provides **transparency** into the development process.
 It is the ability to see progress at any point and determine the distance to completion of a goal.
 Visibility provides **status** of not only the progress of the project, but the product itself.